IIIF/api/source/presentation/4.0/model.md

 > `"type": "Independents"`

 An Independents resource is a Web Annotation construction where each of the resources independently participates in the annotation, rather than as a set.
-For example, if an Independents is used as the `target` of a commenting Annotation, then the body resource is about each of the entries in `items` separately, rather than the collection as a single entity.
+For example, if an Independents resource is used as the `target` of a commenting Annotation, then the body resource is about each of the entries in `items` separately, rather than the collection as a single entity.
 In the Web Annotation Data Model this is equivalent to having multiple independent bodies or targets listed directly in the Annotation, however this specification requires a single resource for both body and target.

 __Properties__<br/>
 An Independents _MUST_ have the following properties: [type](#type), [items](#items)<br/><br/>
 An Independents _SHOULD_ have the following properties: [label](#label)<br/><br/>
 An Independents _MAY_ have the following properties: [id](#id), [metadata](#metadata), [summary](#summary), [provider](#provider), [thumbnail](#thumbnail), [requiredStatement](#requiredStatement), [behavior](#behavior), and [seeAlso](#seeAlso).<br/><br/>
+{: .note}

+#### Css Stylesheet
+{: #CssStylesheet}

+> `"type": "CssStylesheet"`

+A CSS Stylesheet is a resource class defined in the Web Annotation Data Model to represent external CSS Stylesheets, used to associate styles with resources used in the Annotation.

+__Properties__<br/>
+A CSS Stylesheet _MUST_ have the following properties: [type](#type)<br/><br/>
+A CSS Stylesheet _MAY_ have the following properties: [id](#id), and [value](#value)<br/><br/>
 {: .note}